berithpy/ekumenlabs.github.io/README.md

 Something went wrong?
 Don't worry.
 You can always revert the `middleman` branch into a previous and stable state.
 Once this is done, you can build the website and deploy it again following the previously mentioned steps.
 This should be the correct workflow when it comes fixing problems.

 In dire situations, you can commit and push directly into `master` and the website will reflect this change.
-Still, this is strongly discouraged and should be avoided at all cost.
+Still, this is strongly discouraged and should be avoided.